RobinsAviary/Shitty502/README.md

 # Shitty502
 I disliked the shortened opcodes that 6502 assembly typically uses so I made this command-line utility :)

+This effectively works as a superset/mod language for 6502 ASM.
+You can use standard opcodes and the utility will pass over them as normal.

 ## Usage
 ```
 Shitty502 [filename] [output] [flags...]